emgthomas/gender_and_invited_commentaries/code/README.md

 The repository contains the following files:

 ## master.R
 This file will source all other files, thereby reproducing all figures and tables.
+To run this file, first *edit the working directory in master.R to point to the root of this git repository*.
 Each .R file can also be run independently.

 ## data_cleaning.R
 Produces datasets needed for analysis using raw data on authors (all case authors plus up to 50 controls per case) and intra-citing commentary articles.
 Produces a text file (../results/data_cleaning.txt) that reports numbers needed to reproduce Figure 1.